 Cardiac history is being made in the Columbia River Gorge as Providence cardiologists Kathy Grewe, M.D., and Robert Florek, M.D., complete a series of heart “firsts.”
 Since their arrival in February, Dr. Grewe and Dr. Florek have successfully performed two different procedures – all first-time events for Providence Hood River Memorial Hospital.

 When Martha Hoskins planned her lunch with Joan Chapman, she had no idea that a robot would help save her life.

-The Oregonian featured a story from Providence physician, Christopher Van Tilburg and featured Mike Murray, medical director of Providence Mountain Emergency Services.
+The Oregonian featured a story from Providence physician, Christopher Van Tilburg and featured Mike Murray, medical director of Providence Hood River Memorial Hospital Mountain Clinic.
 The article offered a glimpse into the experiences of staff working at the slope-side emergency clinic located at Mt.
 Hood Meadows, and also included safety tips for skiers and boarders.